Oxford Industries (NYSE:OXM) Updates Q2 2022 Earnings Guidance

 Oxford Industries (NYSE:OXM – Get Rating) last issued its quarterly earnings data on Wednesday, June 8th.
-The textile maker reported $3.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.78 by $0.72.
-Oxford Industries had a net margin of 13.04% and a return on equity of 32.76%.
-The company had revenue of $352.58 million during the quarter, compared to the consensus estimate of $329.03 million.
-During the same quarter last year, the company earned $1.89 earnings per share.
-Oxford Industries’s revenue for the quarter was up 32.7% on a year-over-year basis.
-As a group, equities research analysts forecast that Oxford Industries will post 9.04 earnings per share for the current fiscal year.
+The textile maker reported $3.50 EPS for the quarter, topping the consensus estimate of $2.78 by $0.72.
+Oxford Industries had a return on equity of 32.41% and a net margin of 13.04%.
+The company had revenue of $352.58 million during the quarter, compared to analyst estimates of $329.03 million.
+During the same quarter in the previous year, the firm earned $1.89 earnings per share.
+Oxford Industries’s revenue was up 32.7% on a year-over-year basis.
+On average, equities research analysts forecast that Oxford Industries will post 9.88 earnings per share for the current year.

-OXM has been the subject of several research analyst reports.
-StockNews.com cut Oxford Industries from a strong-buy rating to a buy rating in a research note on Thursday, April 7th.
-Zacks Investment Research cut Oxford Industries from a buy rating to a hold rating in a research note on Wednesday, May 25th.
-Truist Financial assumed coverage on Oxford Industries in a research note on Thursday, April 7th.
-They set a buy rating and a $126.00 price objective on the stock.
-Finally, Citigroup raised their price objective on Oxford Industries from $86.00 to $92.00 and gave the stock a sell rating in a research note on Thursday.
-One analyst has rated the stock with a sell rating, three have given a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $116.14.
+OXM has been the subject of several recent research reports.
+Truist Financial initiated coverage on Oxford Industries in a research report on Thursday, April 7th.
+They issued a buy rating and a $126.00 price objective for the company.
+Citigroup upped their target price on Oxford Industries from $86.00 to $92.00 and gave the company a sell rating in a report on Thursday, June 9th.
+Finally, StockNews.com downgraded Oxford Industries from a strong-buy rating to a buy rating in a report on Thursday, April 7th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $111.00.

-A number of hedge funds have recently bought and sold shares of OXM.
-BlackRock Inc. increased its holdings in shares of Oxford Industries by 0.8% during the fourth quarter.
-BlackRock Inc. now owns 2,637,975 shares of the textile maker’s stock valued at $267,808,000 after purchasing an additional 20,837 shares during the period.
-Vanguard Group Inc. increased its holdings in shares of Oxford Industries by 5.4% during the first quarter.
-Vanguard Group Inc. now owns 2,041,686 shares of the textile maker’s stock valued at $184,773,000 after purchasing an additional 104,007 shares during the period.
-Invesco Ltd. increased its holdings in shares of Oxford Industries by 8.0% during the first quarter.
-Invesco Ltd. now owns 862,286 shares of the textile maker’s stock valued at $78,036,000 after purchasing an additional 64,175 shares during the period.
-Dimensional Fund Advisors LP increased its holdings in shares of Oxford Industries by 1.7% during the first quarter.
-Dimensional Fund Advisors LP now owns 659,720 shares of the textile maker’s stock valued at $59,705,000 after purchasing an additional 11,106 shares during the period.
-Finally, State Street Corp increased its holdings in shares of Oxford Industries by 2.4% during the first quarter.
-State Street Corp now owns 534,551 shares of the textile maker’s stock valued at $48,377,000 after purchasing an additional 12,582 shares during the period.
-Institutional investors own 87.97% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Sei Investments Co. grew its stake in shares of Oxford Industries by 0.3% in the first quarter.
+Sei Investments Co. now owns 67,780 shares of the textile maker’s stock worth $6,095,000 after acquiring an additional 225 shares during the last quarter.
+Bank of Montreal Can grew its stake in shares of Oxford Industries by 5.8% in the first quarter.
+Bank of Montreal Can now owns 5,204 shares of the textile maker’s stock worth $488,000 after acquiring an additional 286 shares during the last quarter.
+Lazard Asset Management LLC grew its stake in shares of Oxford Industries by 60.5% in the first quarter.
+Lazard Asset Management LLC now owns 1,112 shares of the textile maker’s stock worth $100,000 after acquiring an additional 419 shares during the last quarter.
+Captrust Financial Advisors grew its stake in shares of Oxford Industries by 28.0% in the first quarter.
+Captrust Financial Advisors now owns 2,055 shares of the textile maker’s stock worth $186,000 after acquiring an additional 449 shares during the last quarter.
+Finally, California State Teachers Retirement System grew its stake in shares of Oxford Industries by 2.2% in the fourth quarter.
+California State Teachers Retirement System now owns 23,048 shares of the textile maker’s stock worth $2,340,000 after acquiring an additional 500 shares during the last quarter.
+Institutional investors and hedge funds own 87.97% of the company’s stock.

 Oxford Industries, Inc, an apparel company, designs, sources, markets, and distributes products of lifestyle and other brands worldwide.
 The company offers men's and women's sportswear and related products under the Tommy Bahama brand; women's and girl's dresses and sportswear, scarves, bags, jewelry, and belts, as well as footwear and children's apparel and swimwear under the Lilly Pulitzer brand; and men's shirts, pants, shorts, outerwear, ties, swimwear, footwear, and accessories, as well as women and youth products under the Southern Tide brand.